dschmenk/PLASMA/README.md

 make hello
 ```

-and you should be rewarded with the classic "Hello, world" being printed out to the terminal from the portable PLASMA VM, which is able to directly execute simple PLASMA modules.
+and you should be rewarded with the classic `Hello, world.` being printed out to the terminal from the portable PLASMA VM, which is able to directly execute simple PLASMA modules.

 ### Target VM

 You will notice the name of the `HELLO` module shows up as `HELLO#FE1000` in the directory listing.
 This follows the naming scheme used by the [CiderPress](https://github.com/fadden/ciderpress) program used to transfer files into and out of Apple II disk images.
 The `#` character separates the base filename from the metadata used for the file type and auxiliary information.
 In order to run the HELLO module on a real or emulated Apple II requires copying the `PLASMA.SYSTEM#FF2000`, `CMD#FF2000`, and `HELLO#FE1000` to a ProDOS disk image.
-You can find the ProDOS 1.9 system in the `PLASMA/sysfiles/PRODOS#FF0000` file.
-This is a convenience for building a bootable disk image from scratch.
+You can find the ProDOS 1.9 system in the `PLASMA/sysfiles/PRODOS#FF0000` file; this is a convenience for building a bootable disk image from scratch.
 On the real or emulated Apple II, boot the ProDOS disk image.
 You will see a PLASMA introduction, then a command prompt.
 For this example, type:

 ```
 +HELLO